MaterialsTheoryGroup/EDDPWorkshop/Tutorial4/Tutorial4.md

 ## 4. Distillation of a mattersim potential - (optional and to be continued at home!)

 Universal potentials sit somewhere between DFT and EDDPs in terms of speed.
-This can

 The final exercise will be 'distillation' of a potential from mattersim generated data.

+The general idea here is to rapidly train a potential that is a few orders of magnitude faster than a universal potential, so that we can scale up our searches and molecular dynamics (without having to use a GPU).

 Step one of this exercise is to install the eddp suite on your laptop.